 What are the Benefits of a Headless CMS?

-Historically, CMS's output HTML for web sites.
+Historically, content management systems output HTML for websites.
 With a CMS that can output many content formats from XML, JSON, or over API calls.
-It means your user experience can be unique and better serve your business - it's no longer all about web pages.
+It means your user experience can be unique and better serve your business—it's no longer all about web pages.

 Increased page load speeds.
 By separating the two, your website is no longer responsible for delivering everything from the frontend and backend together at the same time.
 For example it might serve content to a mobile application that stores it and present it.

-Headless CMS’s can be used to create more than just websites, they can also be used to manage content for mobile apps or built in-browser applications that create real-time interactions between your user and your website.
+Headless content management systems can be used to create more than just websites, they can also be used to manage content for mobile apps or built in-browser applications that create real-time interactions between your user and your website.

 Are There Any Disadvantages With Drupal’s Headless CMS?